 Aplysia fasciata.
 The red residue on the sand is dye the snail secretes as a defense.
 (HANS HILLEWAERT)

-The searchers stimulated two sensor neurons connected to a single motor neuron.
+The researchers stimulated two sensor neurons connected to a single motor neuron.
 Classical, or Pavlovian, conditioning created an associative memory.
 A non-associative memory was created using sensitization, where the neuron is sensitized to a stimulus to which it’s repeatedly exposed.

 (SCHACHER LAB/COLUMBIA UNIVERSITY MEDICAL CENTER)